opendatapune/data/README.md

 ----

 **PMPML static gtfs data as of Jan 2019** : [download zip](http://nikhilvj.co.in/files/pmpml/pmpml-gtfs.zip) (8MB)
-Note: Study [GTFS specifications](https://developers.google.com/transit/) for details about this data's structure
+Note: Study [GTFS specifications](https://developers.google.com/transit/) for details about this data's structure, and you can explore feeds from around the world [on this site](https://transitfeeds.com/).

 ----